Challenges of Working With Kids in the 21st Century: Special Topics in Child & Adolescent Psychodynamic Psychotherapy

 Training & Education

-The William Alanson White Institute is offering a unique program for clinicians of all levels of experience, starting in January 2019.
-The program is focused expanding and deepening one’s experience of treating children and adolescents within an Interpersonal and Relational framework.
-Each month different faculty members will present on a variety of contemporary clinical topics and case material.
-This program is designed to enhance participants’ clinical skills and intellectual understanding of psychodynamic psychotherapy of children and adolescents.
+The William Alanson White Institute is offering a unique program for clinicians of all levels of experience, starting in January 2020.
+Today’s children and adolescents are growing up in a challenging and complicated world.
+Clinicians’ awareness of the changing cultural climate while treating this population is pivotal.
+This year’s program focuses on contemporary clinical topics while working with children and adolescents within an Interpersonal and Relational framework.
+Each month different faculty members will present on a current clinical topic, illustrated with case material.
+This program is designed to expand and deepen participants’ clinical skills and intellectual understanding of psychodynamic psychotherapy of children and adolescents within our changing world.

 Instructors: Faculty and Supervisors of the Child and Adolescent Psychotherapy Program (CAPTP) from The William Alanson White Institute.

 Continuing Education Credits: 15

 For more information contact Richard Herman, Director of Administration

 Modes of Therapeutic Action: Reflecting on what we do that actually fosters learning and change in child psychotherapy.

 This class will focus on understanding what we do that helps in our clinical work with children and their families.
 Different models of therapeutic action will be presented.
 Most importantly, this class will be an opportunity for you to reflect on what is clear and not about your own understandings shape your practice in your learning and working with children and their families.

 1. To consider what is clear and not to you about what fosters helpful change in your child psychotherapeutic work?’

 2. To learn about and consider a range of past understandings about therapeutic action in our work with children and their families.